What is a sales pipeline?

 3. A better understanding of the position of each lead in the sales funnel

 Manage your Sales Pipeline with Zoho CRM

 Now that you have understood the concept of a sales pipeline and its stages, imagine managing the same without a central process in place.
 Defining the stages in the sales pipeline and tracking the progress in the sales process could be extremely challenging.
-With the help of Zoho CRM, you can:
+With the help of a software like Zoho CRM, therefore, you can: